Boscawen-Un

-The Gorseth Kernow was inaugurated here in 1928.
-An old Welsh triad mentions one of the three principal gorseddau of the Island of Britain as "Beisgawen yn Nyfnwal" (Boscawen in Dumnonia), which was taken to refer to Boscawen-Ûn by the Gorseth's founders.
-That Welsh triad dates to only the 18th century when it was made up by Iolo Morganwg, Edward Williams.
+The Gorsedh Kernow was inaugurated here in 1928.
+A Welsh triad mentions one of the three principal gorseddau of the Island of Britain as "Beisgawen yn Nyfnwal" (Boscawen in Dumnonia), which was taken to refer to Boscawen-Ûn by the Gorsedh's founders.
+The 18th-century Welsh antiquarian Iolo Morganwg compiled a collection of triads, which he claimed to have taken from his collection of manuscripts.
+Some of his triads are similar to those found in the medieval manuscripts, but some are unique to Morganwg, and are widely believed to have been of his own invention.

 Location

 Boscawen-Un is in southwest Cornwall, in the Penwith district north of St Buryan, by the A30 road from Penzance to Land's End.
 Both the Merry Maidens stone circle and the two Pipers standing stones can be seen as can the sea.

-Boscawen-Un is a Cornish name, from the words bos (farmstead) and scawen (elder or elderberry tree).
+Boscawen-Un is a Cornish name, from the words bos (farmstead) and skawen (elder tree).
 The suffix Un denotes an adjacent pasture.
-Therefore, the name translates as the pasture of the farmstead at the elderberry tree.
+Therefore, the name translates as the pasture of the farmstead at the elder tree.

 Construction

 The stone circle consists of a central standing stone encircled by 19 other stones, including 18 made of grey granite and one of bright quartz, which describe an ellipse with axes of 24.9 m and 21.9 m.
-The position of the quartz stone in the southwest may indicate the likely direction of the sun as it moves south after Samhain.
+The position of the quartz stone in the southwest may indicate the likely direction of the sun as it moves south after All Souls'.
 At the northeastern edge of the stone circle are two stones in the ground which it is possible had at one time been a burial cist.
 The large central stone has a feet or axe petroglyph.
 These engravings are unusual in the United Kingdom, though they can also be observed on some of the stones at Stonehenge.
 The rock art is only fully illuminated around the summer solstice sunrise, although there is partial illumination around the summer sunset.
 The circle has been aligned with the rising winter solstice sun from the Lamorna Gap.

 There is a wide gap in the west of the circle, which suggests the loss of stones.
 However this gap may represent, as with the nearby Merry Maidens, an entrance.
 The central stone is 2.7 m long, but because of its strong inclination to the north-east, the tip is only 2.0 m above the ground.
 It is claimed by some researchers that the central stone embodies the phallic male principle and the quartz stone represents the female powers of the ring.